DavesCodeMusings/ham-cram/README.md

 # ham-cram
-Ham radio exam study guides with text to speech.
+Ham radio exam study guides pairing question pools with text to speech and keyword highlighting.

+**Note: The question pool is only partially complete at this time.**

 Find it here on GitHub Pages: https://davescodemusings.github.io/ham-cram/